Description

 Which means for our asset as example:

-• The average days under water over 5 years of Vanguard Short Term Investment Grade Fund is 233 days, which is greater, thus worse compared to the benchmark SPY (120 days) in the same period.
+• The average time in days below previous high water mark over 5 years of Vanguard Short Term Investment Grade Fund is 233 days, which is larger, thus worse compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)